cisagov/ScubaGear/docs/installation/update.md

 - You're troubleshooting ScubaGear issues

 > [!IMPORTANT]
-> This removes ALL existing dependency modules and reinstalls them.
-If other applications depend on specific module versions, use Option B instead to avoid breaking them.
+> This can remove dependency versions used by other applications.
+Review the proposed changes and confirmation prompts.
+If other applications require those versions, use Option B instead.

 > [!NOTE]
 > You'll be prompted before any modules are removed.

 1. Open PowerShell.
-2. Run the following command to remove all ScubaGear dependencies and reinstall.
+2. Run the following command to check and repair ScubaGear dependencies.
 ```powershell
    PS C:\Users\ScubaGear> Reset-ScubaGearDependencies
 ```